 More than 130 of the best 4-H photos become part of the annual State 4-H Youth Photo Exhibit.
 Each county may submit three photo entries for the display, most of which are selected at county fairs in summer.

 The State 4-H Photo Advisory Committee, a group of 4-H photo volunteer leaders and county fair photography judges, select the Top 12 photos which are highlighted in the State 4-H Youth Photo Exhibit.
-In August, the entire exhibit is displayed at the Wisconsin State Fair for thousands of visitors to see and then becomes a traveling exhibit that county Extension offices and volunteer leaders can borrow through the Cooperative Extension Media Collection for local photo training and other 4-H events.
+In August, the entire exhibit is displayed at the Wisconsin State Fair for thousands of visitors to see and then becomes a traveling exhibit that county Extension offices and volunteer leaders can borrow by contacting Laura Gundlach at email@example.com for displays from 2016 to present, or the UW – Extension Media Library for 2015 and earlier, for local photo training and other 4-H events.